isaiasmendesoliveira/moodle-local_activitysettingstemplates/README.md

 - legacy hidden fields;
 - values that cannot be safely represented in the destination form.

-If a stored setting is unavailable, locked, or incompatible with the current form, it is not forced.
+If a stored setting is unavailable, locked, or incompatible with the current form, the plugin does not force it.
 The compatibility preview identifies this before the teacher applies the template.

 ## Compatibility preview